vanniktech/gradle-maven-publish-plugin/docs/central.md

 4. The staging repository is released
 5. All artifacts in the released repository will be synchronized to maven central

+The plugin will always do step 1 to 3 and when automatic releases are enabled also take care of step 4.

+Regardless of whether it is done automatically or manually after the staging repository is released the artifacts will be synced to Maven Central.
+This process takes 10-30 minutes and when it is completed the artifacts are available for download.

+### Automatic release

-By running the following Gradle task the plugin will take care of steps 1 to 3 automatically:
+Run the following to let the plugin handle all steps automatically:

 ```
-./gradlew publishAllPublicationsToMavenCentralRepository --no-configuration-cache
+./gradlew publishAllPublicationsToMavenCentralRepository closeAndReleaseRepository --no-configuration-cache
 ```

-The releasing step can be done manually by going to oss.sonatype.org (or s01.oss.sonatype.org) and clicking the button in the web UI or by executing `./gradlew closeAndReleaseRepository`.

-It is also possible to configure the plugin to perform this step automatically together with the first 3 by adding an extra parameter in the DSL or setting a Gradle property
+It is also possible to permanently enable the automatic releases without having to specify `closeAndReleaseRepository` by adding an extra parameter in the DSL or setting a Gradle property

 === "build.gradle"